-I began the journey by volunteering at the Battered Women’s Shelter in Dallas.
-I was singing jazz at the Fairmont Hotel bar.
-My night would end at 1:00 am.
-The shelter needed someone for the 2:00 – 6:00 am crisis intervention line on the Sunday morning shift.
+I began by volunteering at the Battered Women’s Shelter in Dallas.
+I was singing jazz at the Fairmont Hotel bar; my night would end at 1:00 in the morning, and the shelter needed someone for the 2:00 – 6:00 am crisis intervention line on the Sunday morning shift.

-I was up.
-I had experienced abuse myself.
+I was awake, I had experienced abuse myself, I wanted to help others.
 So it seemed like a great fit.

-I watched as one smart, insightful young girl went back to her husband, children in tow.
-He had thrown her out of a pickup truck, going full speed down the highway.
+I watched, somewhat helplessly, as one smart, insightful young girl went back to her husband, children in tow.
+This man had thrown her out of a pickup truck, going full speed down the highway, breaking her leg in several places.
 I listened, while men screamed over the phone, “Quit protecting that whore of a wife and tell me where the damn shelter is.
 I’m coming to get her.”
 That wife would stay a few days, get a sweet call from the same man, and return home.
 I heard the shelter director talk to countless women who were going back about how to protect themselves from the worst of what could happen to them.

-I have now worked with many women, who have been screamed at and belittled, knocked around, pushed, shoved, slapped, even forced to have sex.
+I have now worked with many women who’ve been screamed at and belittled, knocked around, pushed, shoved, slapped, even forced to have sex.
 They quietly go about getting things in order.
 They develop an exit plan.
 And they leave.
 (Click here for more information on exit plans.)

-I have worked with men, whose wives have spit out terribly cruel words, violently raged against them, destroyed meaningful things, or lied about being hurt themselves.
-They can finally come to a place, after years of this abuse, of having had it.
+I have worked with men whose wives have spit out terribly cruel words, violently raged against them, destroyed meaningful things, or lied to police about being victims themselves.
+They can finally come to the emotional place, after years of this abuse, of having had it.
 And they leave.

 To help potential volunteers at the shelter gain understanding, we asked them to go through an exercise.
-We had all had spent the day together and had built a kind of camaraderie.
-We had told our own stories and knew the reasons we were invested in helping victims.
+We had all had spent the training day together and had built a kind of camaraderie; we’d told our own stories and everyone knew the reasons that each of us was invested in helping victims.
 We felt a bond.